jbarker6706/MSDS462Final/README.md

 Added final version of project as it pertains to MSDS462 includes camera sim, image retreive and classify, and fetch object scripts
 To start the bot project from a ROS framework environment melodic with turtlebot3 simulation.
-From an Ubuntu terminal execute The scripts for are located in roscore
+From an Ubuntu terminal execute The scripts for are located in finalProjectSimulation

+roscore

 roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch